-Register of Third Country Audit Entities (terms and conditions)
+UK Register of Third Country Auditors

 To continue please confirm that you have read and accept the Terms and Conditions below

-This register contains details of third country audit firms registered with the Financial Reporting Council (FRC) in accordance with the UK requirements that give effect to provisions in the Statutory Audit Directive ("the Directive" - 2006/43/EC).
-Third country audit firms are defined in Article 2 (4) of the Directive and in Sections 1242 and 1261 of the Companies Act 2006.
+The UK Register of Third Country Auditors contains details of third country auditors registered with the FRC in accordance with the UK requirements that give effect to provisions in EU Directive 2006/43/EC, as amended by EU Directive 2014/56/EU.
+Third country auditors are defined in Article 2 (4) of EU Directive 2006/43/EC, as amended, and in Sections 1241 and 1261 of the Companies Act 2006.

-A third country audit firm must register with the FRC if it audits the annual or consolidated accounts of a company incorporated outside the European Union/ European Economic Area (EU/EEA) whose transferable securities are admitted to trading on a regulated market in the UK.
+A third country auditory must register with the FRC if it audits the annual or consolidated accounts of a company incorporated outside the European Union/ European Economic Area (EU/EEA) whose transferable securities are admitted to trading on a regulated market in the UK.

-At least EUR 50,000 per unit or, in the case of debt securities denominated in another currency, equivalent, at the date of issue, to at least EUR 50,000 (if issued prior to 31 December 2010); or
+If admitted to trading on or before 31 December 2010: at least €50,000 per unit or, in the case of debt securities denominated in another currency, equivalent, at the date of issue, to at least €50,000; or

-At least EUR 100,000 or, in the case of debt securities denominated in another currency, equivalent, at the date of issue, to at least EUR 100,000 (if issued on or after 31 December 2010).
+If admitted to trading after 31 December 2010: at least €100,000 per unit or, in the case of debt securities denominated in another currency, equivalent, at the date of issue, to at least €100,000.

-An audit firm is shown as "Equivalent" where it has been accepted for registration in accordance with the UK requirements that give effect to Article 46 of the Directive and of Article 1 of the European Commission Decision of 19 January 2011 (2011/30/EU) (as amended by the Commission Decisions of 13 June 2013 (2013/288/EU) and 25 July 2016 (2016/1223)) and the Commission Decision of 14 July 2016 (2016/1155).
+A third country auditor is shown as "Equivalent" where it has been accepted for registration in accordance with the UK requirements that give effect to Article 46 of EU Directive 2006/43/EC, as amended, and the European Commission Decision of 19 January 2011 (2011/30/EU) (as amended by the Commission Decisions of 13 June 2013 (2013/288/EU) and 25 July 2016 (2016/1223)), and the Commission Decision of 14 July 2016 (2016/1155).